VolodymyrKuksa/RT/README.md

  ## Menus
  ![menu1](images/Interface1.png)
  ![menu2](images/Interface2.png)
- - Menues can be minimized/maximized by clicking on the button at the top right corner of each menu.
+ - Menus can be minimized/maximized by clicking on the button at the top right corner of each menu.
- - Menues can be dragged with mouse.
+ - Menus can be dragged with mouse.
  - Clicking on objects in the scene changes `OBJS MENU` focus.
  - Click `PHOTO ICON` to save rendered picture.
- - Click `SAVE ICON` to save current scene to `scenes/writing.json`.
+ - Click `SAVE ICON` to save current scene to `scene/writing.json`.

  ## More Renders
  ![render2](images/RT_reflections.png)